Western Clydesdales: Queensland Cup (1996-2006)

-Return to Queensland Cup (2023- )
+Return to Queensland Cup (2023)

 In July 2022, the Queensland Rugby League announced the Clydesdales would return to the Queensland Cup for the 2023 season.
 The bid to return a Toowoomba team to the Queensland Cup initially planned to call the team the Western Mustangs after the existing junior representative team.
 But in August 2021 it was announced the team, if readmitted, would be named the Western Clydesdales in order to represent both the western Queensland and Toowoomba elements of the club.
 The Clydesdales announced a partnership with the Canterbury-Bankstown Bulldogs, whereby the NRL club would establish an academy servicing Toowoomba and south-west Queensland and integrate with Clydesdales coaching staff on and off the field.

 Former Bulldogs NRL player Jason Alchin was named as the head coach of the Western Clydesdales for the 2023 season.

+In September 2025, it was announced Ben Walker and Shane Walker would take over the Head Coaching role in 2026 of the Clydesdales.
+The Walker Brothers will bring a local feel to the Clydesdales being both products of St Mary's College in Toowoomba.

 Notable players

 Many Australian and Queensland representatives have played for Toowoomba during their career.